 “Mom, will you play with me?”

-It’s just not a thing they ask a lot the older they get.
+It’s just not a thing they ask a lot as they get older.

 I was right in the middle of some cleaning when she asked me this and I knew that I had to stop what I was doing and give her my attention.